 The TDMA has developed an accounting and reporting method to derive the ‘cradle-to-gate’ Product Environmental Footprint (PEF) of TiO2 products.

-The dataset was first developed in 2014.
-It was updated in 2018 to include new primary data for the main raw materials used to manufacture TiO2 products.
+The dataset was first developed in 2014 and was updated in 2018 to include new primary data for the main raw materials used to manufacture TiO2 products.
+The LCI data produced using this method has been reviewed externally and is freely available by sending an email to firstname.lastname@example.org.

 The TDMA encourages its customers and suppliers to use its LCI data to help assess the PEF, including the carbon footprint, of their own products containing TiO2.